Updated July 6, 2021

-When setting up your rental properties, one of the primary things you'll have to consider is how much to charge future renters.
+When setting up your rental properties, one of the first things you'll have to consider is how much to charge future renters.
 It might be tempting to push your rents as high as possible, but this can sometimes be a critical mistake in securing tenants.
-Having an accurate sense of what people are willing to pay for your property and using rent comparison analysis correctly is essential to success in success as a landlord.
+Having an accurate sense of what people are willing to pay for your property and using rent comparison analysis correctly is essential to succeed as a landlord.

 When you're looking at rent comparison analysis and rent estimates, using a landlord app or neighborhood search tool can help.
 The digital era has made it far easier to find rent estimates without having to sort through individual listings.
 Additionally, rental property apps can simplify the process of obtaining accurate numbers for calculating your best possible rental price.
 This way, you'll be able to compete with other investors in the area without the added effort of finding rent averages.